LeSnow-Ye/SMCL/README.md

 ## Notice
 As it's originally developed for modpacks and servers, the features are very limited now.

-So by now, you can not select game version in GUI or download the game through SMCL itself.
+So by now, you can not select the game version by GUI or download the game through SMCL itself.

 ## Features
 * Automatically update your client files with a customized **Update Source**